 BCPD's case management system (CMS) is browser-based and managed on external servers.
 In addition to the CMS system, BCPD has also contracted with a browser-based assessment provider to manage all case plans and criminogenic risk and need assessments.
 BCPD has utilized the current CMS system (Tyler Supervision) since 2017, and the current assessment system (Noble) since 2015.
 Juvenile referrals, bookings, assessments, Court hearings, programs, and case management functions are tracked within the systems.
-BCPD has full access to run data reports and has the capability to share data files with partners as needed via a back end ODBC connection.
+BCPD has full access to run data reports and has the capability to securely share data files with partners as needed.